 Step 1: For the pilot process, our recommendation is that the POCR lead will be the instructional designer because they can liaison easily between the CVC and the College year-round and they are not part of a specific department.
 The POCR lead will serve as the liaison with the state CVC POCR staff, coordinate and organize the Local POCR program, and serve as a facilitator for situations when Reviewers and/or Reviewees may not agree.
-The selection of the permanent POCR lead will may need to be negotiated by the District and AFA-the collective bargaining agents.
+The selection of the POCR lead will need to be negotiated by the District and AFA.